Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Stochastic collocation and its extension

 with $\mathbf{1} (\cdot)$ the indicator function.
 If we define weights $w_k$ as the fraction of all the data falling in the $k$-th cluster, that is,

-the weighted average $\bar z := \sum_k w_k \, z_k$ equals the data average $\bar x := N^{-1} \, \sum_i x_i$.
-Thus, $\bar z = \bar x$ by construction.
+the weighted average $\bar{\mathbf{z}} := \sum_k w_k \, \mathbf{z}_k$ equals the data average $\bar{\mathbf{x}} := N^{-1} \, \sum_i \mathbf{x}_i$.
+Thus, $\bar{\mathbf{z}} = \bar{ \mathbf{x}}$ by construction.

-The key idea of what we propose here is to carry out stochastic collocation based on clustering of the input data.
-More specifically, we propose to use the cluster centers $z_k$ and weights $w_k$ as the nodes and weights of the quadrature rule that underlies stochastic collocation.
-Thus, the first moment of the input function $u(x)$ over the input data is
+The key idea of what we propose here is to carry out collocation based on clustering of the input data.
+More specifically, we propose to use the cluster centers $\mathbf{z}_k$ and weights $w_k$ as the nodes and weights of a quadrature rule.
+Thus, the (exact) first moment of the output function $u(\mathbf{x})$ over the input data is

 and the approximation using clustering-based collocation is